New podcast episode available.

 Are healthcare providers providing the rooms we need to heal effectively?

 The impact of good acoustics on the success of healthcare is an increasingly hot topic, with a clear link increasingly seen between the provision of a calm, quiet acoustic environment and improved treatment outcomes.

-In the fourth episode of A Sound Effect on People, we start our investigation into the impact of good acoustic design in healthcare.
+In the fourth new podcast episode of A Sound Effect on People, we start our investigation into the impact of good acoustic design in healthcare.
 Hospitals are often noisy places, and not just due to the beeping of alarms.
-They are also places of communication, filled with their own rhythm and routines, the clank of the tea trolley alongside the welcome distraction of chatting visitors.
+They are also places of communication, filled with their rhythm and routines, the clank of the tea trolley alongside the welcome distraction of chatting visitors.
 When combined with the hard surfaces that are sometimes necessary for cleaning, it can become difficult to maintain the calm environment needed for healing.

 Sound affects healing in an already stressful environment

-Staff members need to be productive and accurate
+Staff members need to be productive and accurate – new podcast episode

 However, it is also important to consider the staff.
 Working in a noisy environment makes it harder to concentrate, increasing stress and the risk of mistakes.
 As with any workplace, providing an appropriate space ensures productive and happier staff.
 In a hospital, with lives potentially at risk, the risks are even greater than usual.

 The new podcast episode can be found on iTunes, or via your usual podcast app.
 Search for A Sound Effect on People, and subscribe for future episodes.
 We hope you enjoy the episode, please share it with anyone you think should listen.
 Leave a comment below if you have any questions.